 Lab 4 - Win32 API

 In this lab, you will familiarize yourself with common Windows API functions that are frequently used by malware authors.
-Instead of being presented with a boring table of function names in lecture, you are going to put yourself in the shoes of the malware authors and ask yourself: "If I wanted to accomplish nefarious task X in a manner that will run on clean Windows systems from the ancient Windows XP to the latest Windows 10 update, how would I accomplish it?"
+Instead of being presented with a boring table of function names in lecture, you are going to put yourself in the shoes of the malware authors and ask yourself: "If I wanted to accomplish nefarious task X in a manner that will run on clean Windows systems from Windows 7 onward, how would I accomplish it?"
 The answer, inevitably, will lead you to the Win32 API, which can be used for either good or evil.

 Upload the following items to the Lab 4 Assignment on Canvas when finished.